eclipse-archived/codewind-docs/docs/_documentations/codewind-eclipse-quick-guide.md

 * Use the port number you saw when you first opened the application.
 * Make sure to remove the `< >` symbol in the URL.
 * `http://127.0.0.1:<port>/starter/calculator/aboutme`
-* You should see the following response:
+* You see the following response:

 ```
 You can add (+), subtract (-), and multiply (*) with this simple calculator.
 ```

-You could also try a few of the sample calculator functions:
+You can try a few of the sample calculator functions:

 * `http://127.0.0.1:<port>/starter/calculator/{op}/{a}/{b}`, where you can input one of the available operations `(+, _, *)`, and an integer a, and an integer b.
 * So for `http://127.0.0.1:<port>/starter/calculator/+/10/3` you should see: `10+3=13`.

 ## What you have learned
 In this quick guide, you have learned to:
-1. Installed Codewind on Eclipse
+1. Install Codewind on Eclipse
-2. Developed your own microservice using Codewind
+2. Develop your own microservice using Codewind

 ## Next Steps
 See other quick guides to learn how to develop with Codewind.